The Story of Adam Revo

 Related: Remembering the Proficient- Pakistan’s First Locally Produced Automobile

 So what exactly went wrong with the Revo?
-Was its design faulty, its marketing strategy a failure or its financial plan flawed?
+Was its design faulty, its marketing strategy a failure, or its financial plan flawed?
 The answer is perhaps all of the above.
-Although the car was touted as the first to be designed in Pakistan, however its engine was imported from China, unlike Proficient which had a hand-built Pakistan-made engine under its hood.
+Although the car was touted as the first to be designed in Pakistan, however, its engine was imported from China, unlike Proficient which had a hand-built Pakistan-made engine under its hood.
 Secondly, the design wasn’t too appealing as it looked like a project of an amateur with an imprecise blend of sharp edges & radial elements.
-Plus the interior, particularly the steering wheel & dashboard design was too disappointing with that round and small speedometer which was a poor copy of that of Volkswagen Beetle.
+Plus the interior, particularly the steering wheel & dashboard design was too disappointing with that round and small speedometer which was a poor copy of that of the Volkswagen Beetle.

 The Adam Revo

-Then, the built quality was very comprising.
-I remember back in 2005 when Revo was launched I used to have a 1982 Daihatsu Charade XG which I was planning to replace and I was seriously considering to go for Revo.
-That day, after office hours, three of my colleagues went along with me at their dealership near TV Station (New Town) Karachi with serious intentions of booking the Revo.
+The Story of Adam Revo 7Then, the built quality was very comprising.
+I remember back in 2005 when Revo was launched I used to have a 1982 Daihatsu Charade XG which I was planning to replace and I was seriously considering going for Revo.
+That day, after office hours, three of my colleagues went along with me to their dealership near TV Station (New Town) Karachi with serious intentions of booking the Revo.
 But we were utterly disappointed with what we experienced at the dealership.

 Related: A Look Back at FIAT in Pakistan